jadedocelot/Bin2rong/bryn/pytorch/README.md

 	- The nodes will use the ReLu activation function.

-			* ReLu (Rectified Linear Activated Function): A linear function that will output the input directly if it is a positive
+			* ReLu (Rectified Linear Activated Function): A linear function that will output the input directly if it is a positive otherwise, it will output zero
+			 - It has become the default activation function for many types of neural networks becuase the model it uses is easier to train and ofter achieves better performance.